maoberlehner/markus-oberlehner-net/content/blog/setting-up-tailwind-css-with-vue.md

   ],
 };
 ```

+If you get an error like `TypeError: Invalid PostCSS Plugin found at: plugins[0]` make sure that you installed the `compat` versions of the package.

 After installing `tailwindcss` as a dependency of our project and adding it to the list of PostCSS plugins inside of our `postcss.config.js` file, we are ready to import Tailwind CSS into our project.